 While meat and dairy products are perfectly biodegradable, they can attract unwanted pests to your backyard or green bin.
 If some meat scraps end up in your pile, or you’re ill-equipped to fight off an army of raccoons, try burying them to the bottom of the pile.

-Like milk and meat products, wild animals have an affinity for baked goods just like you do, but if you find yourself throwing out a lot of cake, cookies and various other delicious baked goods on a regular basis, wild animals are probably the least of your worries.
+Like milk and meat products, wild animals have an affinity for baked goods just like you do, but if you find yourself throwing out a lot of cake, cookies, and various other delicious baked goods on a regular basis, wild animals are probably the least of your worries.

 Or, treated wood or wood scraps that have been turned into sawdust.
-The chemicals used in the treatment process can compromise the integrity of your “black gold” rendering it useless for future use.
+The chemicals used in the treatment process can compromise the integrity of your “black gold” rendering it uses for future use.
 Untreated wood scraps and sawdust, on the other hand, are A-OK for the compost.

 Highly Acidic Foods

-Oils & Greasy Food
+Oils and Gresy Food

 The ecosystem of your compost requires a certain amount of moisture for its contents to decompose properly.
-Oils can mess with this delicate balance so keeping grease away from you compost pile is essential for its well-being.
+Oils can mess with this delicate balance so keeping grease away from your compost pile is essential for its well-being.

-Pet & Human Waste
+Pet and Human Waste

 While human and pet waste is “organic” do you really want the remnants of Taco Tuesday to be spread all over your lawn and garden in the near future?
 Probably not.
 Besides the fact that the idea just stinks, pet and animal waste can create a health risk, rendering your compost pile completely useless (and unbearably smelling).